damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 GitLab requires lead registration.
 This process is to let us know which deals you are working on so that we can plan accordingly, and also helps prevent channel conflict.

-GitLab will not accept an order, give a quote, issue an eval license, nor pay commissions if a deal has not been registered.
+GitLab will not accept an order, give a quote, issue an evaluation license, nor pay commissions if a deal has not been registered.

 The link to the deal registration form is located in the [reseller project](https://gitlab.com/gitlab-com/resellers/).
 Please do not share the URL of the deal registration form with anyone outside your company.